AztecProtocol/aztec-packages/docs/docs/guides/developer_guides/running_nodes/running_validators.md

 ## Introduction

-This guide provides step-by-step instructions on how to set up an Aztec Layer 2 validator node (also called a sequencer).
+This guide provides step-by-step instructions on how to set up an Aztec Layer 2 validator node.
 Running a node allows you to participate in the Aztec network as a validator (also known as a sequencer or proposer), contributing to the network's security and decentralization.

 For the current state of design please see the RFC at https://forum.aztec.network/t/request-for-comments-aztecs-block-production-system/6155.